geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 logger.trg1.level=INFO
 ```

 The main difference applies to how define the Log level on a per package basis.
-If in previous version of log4j a single property was defining both the package and the level now we need two separe properties one to define the name (the package) and the other for the level:
+If in previous version of log4j a single property was defining both the package and the level now we need two distinct properties, one to define the name (the package) and the other for the level:

 - before